MikhailKapitov/frontend-exam-coin-creeper/README.md

 🪙 Actual basic backend this time!

-🪙 Pie charts, hashes, explosions and more!
+🪙 🥧Pie charts📈, #️⃣hashes🔒, 💣explosions💥 and more!

 Just our little uni frontend exam project. :)